Board of Directors

 Her service to the community includes serving her MSA chapter during her undergraduate years to host the MSA National Central Zone conference at the University of Missouri in Columbia, Missouri.
 She has served on ISNA’s Legal Affairs Committee for the past 5 years as well as on the board of Al Salam Day School, the Islamic school affiliated with the Islamic Foundation of Greater St. Louis.
 Sr. Lubabah also served two-terms on the board of MSA National as Vice-President (US) and Treasurer.
 As Vice-President, she worked very closely with ISNA to ensure the success of the MSA Continental Conference held alongside the ISNA convention.
 When MSA National underwent restructuring and incorporated the Board of Advisors (BOA), she was elected to serve on the BOA for several years.
 She currently serves on ISNA’s Board of Directors.

-Dr. Asra Ali is a newly elected executive committee board member.
-She lives in the Chicago suburbs, where she is a practicing dentist and a clinical faculty member/associate professor at Midwestern University College of Dental Medicine.
+Dr. Asra Ali lives in the Chicago suburbs, where she is a practicing dentist and a clinical faculty member/associate professor at Midwestern University College of Dental Medicine.
 She is a graduate of Northwestern University where she received her undergraduate degree, Purdue University for her master’s degree, and Indiana University School of Dentistry for her graduate degree.
-Dr. Ali is an active member of her community, serving in many leadership roles — she is a board member at the MECCA center in Burr Ridge, IL, and is involved with many other service, civic, and philanthropic organizations in the Chicago area.
+Dr. Ali is an active member of her community, serving in many leadership roles — she is a board member at the MECCA center in Burr Ridge, IL, and is involved with many other services, civic, and philanthropic organizations in the Chicago area.
 On a national level, she is chair of the MSA scholarship review committee, has served as the co-chair of the ISNA national convention steering committee over the last three years, is a member of the ISNA mosque development initiative, and has served on the narrative committee and sustainer’s circle.
 She is a 2017 cohort of the El Hibri Foundation’s Harvard Kennedy School community organizing/ leadership training program.
 In 2016 the Muslim Women’s Alliance recognized Dr. Ali with the Inspiring Women Award for her passion for excellence in all she does and her services to the community.
 In her free time she enjoys traveling, reading, decorating, running, and following Chicago sports.

 Zeyn Patel is a graduate of the University of Texas.
 Currently, he serves as the Vice President of Argus Talent, a Houston based staffing company.
 He is a member of ISNA Founders Committee and ISNA Masjid Development Committee.
 He is also co-organizer of ISNA Young Professional Banquet at the Annual ISNA Convention and ISNA Entrepreneurial Competition.
 He is a board member of Risala Foundation in Houston, TX.
 Zeyn lives in Texas with his wife, Hafsa, and two kids.